solid/process/README.md

 ### Becoming an Administrator

-Administrators are appointed directly the Solid Leader.
+Administrators are appointed directly the Solid Director.
 Administrators are listed at [administrators.md](administrators.md) along with their contact details and affiliations.
 Anyone may request to be an administrator.
 Administrator requests are not reviewed by other Administrators.
-They are reviewed only by the Solid Leader.
+They are reviewed only by the Solid Director.

-The Solid Manager, who is also an administrator, is appointed by the Solid Leader and is responsible for implementing the vision of the Solid Leader.
+The Solid Manager, who is also an administrator, is appointed by the Solid Director and is responsible for implementing the vision of the Solid Director.

 # References